-A great emphasis is placed on the BlackRock Aquila Connect Global Equity Blend, refers to Morgan Stanley bespoke fund, as this fund is part of the Diversified Default Option and has a largest allocation within the Plan.
+A great emphasis is placed on the BlackRock Aquila Connect Global Equity Blend, refers to Morgan Stanley bespoke fund, as this fund is part of the Default arrangement and has a largest allocation within the Plan.

-FUND KEY VOTES UNDERTAKEN OVER THE YEAR 1 JANUARY 2020 TO 31 DECEMBER 2020

-Sands Capital Sunny Optical Technology

-Emerging Markets Approve Issuance of Equity or Equity-Linked Securities without Pre-emptive Rights

-Growth Equity Voted against the resolution on 22nd May 2020.
+FUND KEY VOTES UNDERTAKEN DURING THE YEAR - 1 JANUARY 2020 TO 31 DECEMBER 2020 Sands Capital Sunny Optical Technology Approve Issuance of Equity or Equity-Linked Securities without Pre-emptive Rights Emerging Markets Growth Equity Voted against the resolution on 22nd May 2020.
 Per ISS rec and SCM guidelines, Sands Capital do not like to give HK companies rights to issue shares without a vote or a limit on the discount to market price.
-Therefore, they are voting against this again.
-Sands Capital determined this to be significant as they voted in the minority here.

-Schroders Sanderson Farms

-Item 6: Report on Water Resource Risks

-Item 7: Report on Human Rights Due Diligence

-BlackRock voted for all management proposals and against both shareholder proposals on 13th February 2020, due to their engagements with the company and their willingness to produce SASB aligned sustainability reporting.
-Based on their analysis and engagement with the company, regarding the two sustainability-related shareholder proposals, BlackRock voted in support of management given Sanderson Farms' current level of sustainability disclosures and its willingness to improve its reporting by aligning reporting with the SASB framework, as discussed in their engagement with the company prior to the annual meeting.
+Therefore, we are voting against this again.
+We determined this to be significant as they voted in the minority here.
+BlackRock Aquila Connect Global Small Sanderson Farms Item 6: Report on Water Resource Risks Item 7: Report on Human Rights Due Diligence Cap Equity BlackRock voted for all management proposals and against both shareholder proposals on 13th February 2020, due to our engagements with the company and their willingness to produce SASB- aligned sustainability reporting.
+Based on our analysis and engagement with the company, regarding the two sustainability-related shareholder proposals, BlackRock voted in support of management given Sanderson Farms' current level of sustainability disclosures and its willingness to improve its reporting by aligning reporting with the SASB framework, as discussed in their engagement with the company prior to the annual meeting.
+Ovintiv Inc. Report on Climate Change Voted for the proposal on 29th April 2020, given the materiality of climate risk to the company's business model and the uncertainty regarding the company's near-term timeframe for setting greenhouse gas emissions reduction targets.

-Ovintiv Inc.

-Report on Climate Change

-Voted for the proposal on 29th April 2020, given the materiality of climate risk to the company's business model and the uncertainty regarding the company's near-term timeframe for setting greenhouse gas emissions reduction targets.
 For companies with a carbon-intensive business model, especially those such as Ovintiv with whom BlackRock have had prior engagement on the subject, BlackRock expect reporting that is substantially aligned with the TCFD framework.
 While Ovintiv has made notable progress on their climate reporting from a governance and risk management perspective, the company has yet to set targets recommended by the TCFD framework or disclose a clear timeline for doing so.